-If you choose to delete or disable the Thrive Architect plugin (also known as TAr) from your WordPress website, the Thrive Architect created content will not be visible on your website anymore, but it will still be saved in your WordPress database.
+If you choose to delete or disable the Thrive Architect plugin from your WordPress website, the Thrive Architect created content will not be visible on your website anymore, but it will still be saved in your WordPress database.
 More specifically, in the database, your content is found in the post meta fields.

-This is a normal behavior, since only the Thrive Architect plugin can render the content created with it.
+This is normal behavior since Thrive Architect is the only plugin that can render the content created with it.

-However, there shouldn’t be any reason why you should delete or disable Thrive Architect, because even if you choose to cancel your Thrive Membership and install a different editor you will still be able to have our plugin installed and the content will still be visible.
+However, there shouldn’t be any reason why you should delete or disable Thrive Architect, because even if you choose to cancel your Thrive Suite Membership and install a different editor, you will still be able to have our plugin installed and the content will still be visible.